wangfowen/owenwangdotcom/_posts/2015-02-01-friendshipping.md

 regardless, but I find that when I'm feeling positive, it's even easier on myself to try to meet people.

+To be more positive, try smiling and laughing more.
+Also, the next time you have a complaint or you want to reject someone's opinion, what if you just didn't say anything?
+Or what if you phrase it in a way that's more constructive?

 If positivity is not your thing, at the bare minimum it's necessary to get in a mood to talk.
 A core component in meeting someone is the conversation you share.
 That conversation could potentially lead into a friendship, so be mindful to